-- (71) Non-Current Assets are derecognised in the asset register when: - a.
+- (72) Non-Current Assets are derecognised in the Asset Register when: - a.
 They have been disposed, for example: - i.
 Sold by way of auction, trade-in or tender - ii.
 Lost, stolen, or not found at stocktake - b.
-No future economic benefits are expected from its use, for example: - i.
+No future economic benefits are expected from its use, for example:

+- i.
 Scrapped due to obsolescence or physical damage - ii.
-Used for spare parts - (72) Assets, including portable and attractive items, are not to be gifted, donated or sold directly to any organisation or individual, including UNE academics, staff or students, unless prior approval is sought from the Deputy Chief Financial Officer.
-An application must be made to the Deputy Chief Financial Officer and be supported by the Head of School/Director of the custodian department before the disposal can take place. - (73) Before the disposal of computers or computer equipment, all University information and licenced software (including the operating system) must be removed.
-All traces of ownership by the University must be removed, including identification and asset labels or tags and engravings that may identify UNE as the original owner.
-Consult with the Technology and Digital Services for information on how to dispose of information technology equipment. - (74) Motor vehicles are to be disposed of by sale to a motor dealer or by way of auction after receiving quotes for a selling price.
-To ensure a fair price is being quoted, reference is to be made to appropriate websites detailing current market value, for example www.redbook.com.au. - (75) When an Asset is sold and its selling price varies from its carrying value, less any pro-rata Depreciation or impairment up to the date of sale, a gain or loss on disposal is recognised in the Statement of Comprehensive Income. - (76) When an Asset is disposed of where no consideration is received, any carrying value is recorded as a loss on disposal and recognised in the Statement of Comprehensive Income - (77) Any material costs incurred in selling the Asset is to reduce the gain or increase the loss on disposal. - (78) When an Asset which was previously revalued is sold or otherwise disposed of, the net increment in the revaluation surplus is to be moved to the accumulated surplus/deficit - (79) An Asset Disposal Authority form is to be completed for all Assets disposed, including portable and attractive items (see the section Portable and Attractive Assets).
-This form is to be signed by the Head of School or Director.
-For

-Assets on the UNE Asset Register, the form is submitted to Finance.
-For assets on the Portable and Attractive Register, the form is held in the School or Directorate and maintained for audit purposes.

-- (80) The carrying amount (written down value) of the asset is used to determine who has the delegation authority to approve the asset disposal. - (81) For the physical disposal of Assets, other than information technology assets, consult Estate and Built Environment.
+Used for spare parts - (73) Assets, including portable and attractive items, are not to be gifted, donated or sold directly to any organisation or individual, including UNE academics, staff or students, unless prior approval is sought from the Head of Finance.
+An application must be made to the Head of Finance and be supported by the Head of Cost Centre of the custodian department before the disposal can take place. - (74) All Asset disposals are to be approved by the appropriate financial delegate in accordance with the Financial Delegations Rule. - (75) Before the disposal of computers or computer equipment, Business Units must consult with Technology and Digital Services (TDS) for information on how to dispose of information technology equipment.
+All University information and licenced software (including the operating system) must be removed.
+All traces of ownership by the University must be removed, including identification and asset labels or tags and engravings that may identify UNE as the original owner. - (76) Motor vehicles are to be disposed of by sale to a motor dealer or by way of auction after receiving quotes for a selling price.
+To ensure a fair price is being quoted, reference is to be made to appropriate websites detailing current market value, for example www.redbook.com.au. - (77) When an Asset is sold and its selling price varies from its carrying amount, less any pro-rata Depreciation or impairment up to the date of sale, a gain or loss on disposal is recognised in the Statement of Comprehensive Income. - (78) When an Asset is disposed of where no consideration is received, any carrying amount is recorded as a loss on disposal and recognised in the Statement of Comprehensive Income - (79) Any material costs incurred in selling the Asset is to reduce the gain or increase the loss on disposal. - (80) When an Asset which was previously revalued is sold or otherwise disposed of, the net increment in the revaluation surplus is to be moved to the accumulated surplus/deficit - (81) An Asset Disposal Authority form is to be completed for all Assets disposed, including portable and attractive items (see the section Portable and Attractive Assets).
+This form is to be signed by the Head of Cost Centre.
+For Assets on the UNE AssetRegister, the form is submitted to Finance.
+It should be noted that the Laptop Fleet is recorded in the UNE Asset Register.
+For assets on the Portable and Attractive Register, the form is held in the School or Directorate and maintained for audit purposes. - (82) The carrying amount or Written Down Value of the Asset is used to determine the delegation authority responsible for approving the Asset disposal. - (83) For the physical disposal of Assets, other than information technology assets, consult Estate and Built Environment (EBE) with the completed disposal authority.